1. What is cheating? What is boosting? What is sandbagging?

 - Creating additional Lichess accounts to boost (boosting) or lower (sandbagging) one's rating*;

 Boosting and sandbagging are both forms of cheating.
 More information about these two can be accessed here: http://en.lichess.org/qa/192/what-is-this-player-artificially-increasesdecreases-their-rating

 A cheater's profile will have a header saying, "This player uses chess computer assistance" (or This player artificially increases/decreases their rating).
 This flag will be visible in public to everybody except the cheater.

 2. Can I use an engine in casual games (or against stockfish/the puzzles/opening training)?

 A: Yes.
-You may ONLY IF YOU LET YOUR OPPONENT KNOW YOU'RE USING ONE.
+You may ONLY IF YOUR OPPONENT KNOWS AND YOU HAVE THEIR EXPLICIT PERMISSION TO DO SO.
 If someone wants to play a computer, they can play vs. AI.
 They should have expectation that they're playing a human if they accept a human's challenge.
 You can use an engine against stockfish if you please; games against the computer are never rated.
 Similarly, using an engine to solve a puzzle (or help you in the opening training) is not against the rules and you will not be marked as a cheater.
 But, should you use an engine for the training puzzles/openings, you'll only be cheating yourself.

 3. Is it cheating if I use an opening book for correspondence games?